Professor of Political Economy

 Below is the full edit of Ben's recent video on France, Sarkozy, and the future of the Eurozone.

 Professor Ben Clift is Deputy Head of Department and Director of Research.
 He studied at the University of Sheffield for a BA in French and Politics, and an MA in Political Economy.
 He received his PhD from the University of Sheffield in 2000.
 He joined the department in 2003 after holding posts at the University of Sheffield and Brunel University.
-He has held visiting positions at Sciences-Po, Paris in 2007 and 2013, and in 2009 he was a visiting research fellow in the Department of Politics and International Relations at the University of Oxford, where he also recently co-organised a conference on France and the Politics of Austerity.
+He has held visiting positions at Sciences-Po, Paris in 2007 and 2013, and in 2009 he was a visiting research fellow in the Department of Politics and International Relations at the University of Oxford, where he also co-organised a conference on France and the Politics of Austerity.
 He recently co-edited two journal special issues, arising out of the austerity conference, for French Politics and Modern and Contemporary France.

-Ben's research interests lie in comparative and international political economy, and he has published widely on French and comparative capitalisms, the politics of economic ideas, capital mobility and economic policy autonomy, the political economy of social democracy, and French and British politics in journals including The British Journal of Political Science, Journal of Common Market Studies, The Journal of European Public Policy, The Review of International Political Economy, New Political Economy, Party Politics, and Political Studies.
+Ben's research interests lie in comparative and international political economy, and he has published widely on the IMF, French and comparative capitalisms, the politics of economic ideas, capital mobility and economic policy autonomy, the political economy of social democracy, and French and British politics in journals including The British Journal of Political Science, Journal of Common Market Studies, The Journal of European Public Policy, The Review of International Political Economy, New Political Economy, Party Politics, and Political Studies.
 He was co-editor (with Cornelia Woll) of a 2012 special issue of The Journal of European Public Policy entitled 'Economic Patriotism: Political Intervention in Open Markets'.
 His latest book, The IMF and the Politics of Austerity in the Wake of the Global Financial Crisis is forthcoming with Oxford University Press.
 His recent book Comparative Political Economy: States, Markets and Global Capitalism is published with Palgrave (2014).
 You can follow Ben's work on Academia.edu.

 - The Changing International Political Economy: The IMF, Fiscal Policy & the Politics of Economic Ideas